khudgins/documentation/agent/linux/enstratus-service.rst

 Invocation
 ~~~~~~~~~~

-This script is called by /etc/init.d/tomcat-enstratus on server boot to start the enStratus agent.
+This script is called by /etc/init.d/tomcat-enstratus on server boot to start the Enstratius agent.
 It can also be run manually to start/stop the agent.

 Dependencies
 ~~~~~~~~~~~~

-* enStratus agent requires JDK
+* Enstratius agent requires JDK

 Permission
 ~~~~~~~~~~

-It is called by the enStratus user.
+It is called by the Enstratius user.

 Overrides